Executive Summary

 Good news: it is relatively easy to understand the malicious nature of those packages, even without a full analysis of the payload and its sophisticated multi-staged attack.

-As visible from the screenshot taken from our scanner, there a multiple strong signals, namely the presence of a heavily obfuscated payload with considerable size, its automated decryption and execution upon being required, and the fact that the same author published a number of comparable typo-squatting packages in a short timeframe.
+As visible from the screenshot taken from our scanner, there are multiple strong signals, namely the presence of a heavily obfuscated payload with considerable size, its automated decryption and execution upon being required, and the fact that the same author published a number of comparable typo-squatting packages in a short timeframe.

 All of those signals are reason enough to flag those packages early and prevent them from being used downstream.
 The scanning and flagging happened in a time frame of just 2-5 minutes after they have been published on npm, as visible from the screenshot below.